Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

-Here is a very crude summary of the difference between $\Et_{/k}(X)$ and $\Et(X)$; see \cite{HS} \S 9.2.3 and \cite{BS} \S 8 for the truth.
+Here is a very brief summary of the difference between $\Et_{/k}(X)$ and $\Et(X)$; see \cite[\S 9.2.3]{HS} and \cite[\S 8]{BS} for the details.
 The basic idea is that the usual definition of $\Et(X)$ attaches to each hypercovering $U_.$ of $X$ the simplicial set $\pi_0(U_.)$ of its connected components.
 On the other hand, $\Et_{/k}(X)$ assigns to $U_.$ the simplicial set $\pi_0(U_. \times_k\ol{k})$, which is equipped with an obvious $G_k$-action.

-\begin{defn}[\cite{HS} \S 9.6.2] Given a $G_k$-space $Y$, we define the \emph{homotopy quotient} $Y_{hG_k}$ to be the pro-space
+\begin{defn}[{\cite[\S 9.6.2]{HS}}] Given a $G_k$-space $Y$, we define the \emph{homotopy quotient} $Y_{hG_k}$ to be the pro-space